-So, on the majority of home properties, Crimson King finds its most appropriate location in the neighborhood of one of the side boundary lines or perhaps toward the rear where it can be only partially seen from the street.
+So, on most home properties, Crimson King finds its most appropriate location in the neighborhood of one of the side boundary lines or perhaps toward the rear, where it can be only partially seen from the street.
 Often it can be used with excellent effect to fill in a boundary corner, either alone or with an underplanting of evergreen shrubs such as white rhododendrons, Mountain-laurel (Kalmia latifolia) or drooping leucothoe (Leucothoe Catesbaei).
-Sometimes, too, it can be placed with complete success close to one end of a rear terrace over which it will cast a welcome shade on hot summer afternoons.
-In all cases, it is well to consider the flower colors of other nearby plantings with a view to avoiding possible clashes of hues between the maple’s leaves ‘and their near neighbors.
+Sometimes, it can be placed with complete success close to one end of a rear terrace over which it will cast a welcome shade on hot summer afternoons.
+In all cases, it is well to consider the flower colors of other nearby plantings to avoid possible clashes of hues between the maple leaves and their near neighbors.

-On large or markedly irregular properties Crimson King can frequently serve as a splendid accent against a background of other good-sized trees, either deciduous or evergreen.
+Crimson King can frequently serve as a splendid accent against a background of other good-sized trees, either deciduous or evergreen, on large or markedly irregular properties.
 Do not plant it among them unless they are very widely spaced, for that could easily lead to eventual crowding of a star performer that certainly deserves all the growing room it wants.
-The ideal spot is likely to be far enough in front of the existing trees to create a rather prominent bulge in their general line.
+The ideal spot is likely far enough in front of the existing trees to create a rather prominent bulge in their general line.
 Or perhaps there is a deep, open bay among them at the rear of which your maple can be placed with splendid results.

-The old advice to buy your trees from a reliable well-established nursery is particularly pertinent to this comparative newcomer with the dark red leaves.
-Among other advantages, such procedure will ensure you’re getting a genuine Crimson King and one that has been properly grown and pruned to develop a symmetrical specimen form.
-Also such nurseries, if not too far distant, are equipped to do a proper “balled-and-burlapped” transplanting job for you always an important consideration.
+The old advice to buy your trees from a reliable, well-established nursery with dark red leaves is particularly pertinent to this comparative newcomer.
+Among other advantages, such a procedure will ensure you’re getting a genuine Crimson King and one that has been properly grown and pruned to develop a symmetrical specimen form.
+Also, if not too far distant, such nurseries are equipped to do a proper “balled-and-burlapped” transplanting job for you, which is always an important consideration.

 by M. Carlton